 The grantees of the fund, now in its second year, include creators from a variety of backgrounds like lawyers, athletes, lifestyle vloggers, comedians, dermatologists, and pop culture commentators.

-YouTube announced the fund in 2020, promising to invest $100 million to “amplify” Black creators on the platform over three years, the report said.
+The report said that YouTube announced the fund in 2020, promising to invest $100 million to “amplify” Black creators on the platform over three years.

 At the launch, YouTube said the fund is an effort to “directly support Black creators and artists so that they can thrive on YouTube”.